Skip to Main Content

 SIFT: Four Moves for Evaluating Sources

 The SIFT Method is a straightforward approach to evaluating online information and sources.
-It was developed by Mike Caulfield to help researchers quickly assess the credibility of digital content.
+Mike Caulfield developed it to help researchers quickly assess the credibility of digital content.
 Explore the tabs in this box to discover more about each of the four steps.

 S - Stop